The Descendants of Edward Polly:

 The Lord Dunmore War

 In 1774, Lord Dunmore was the British governor of Virginia.
-After the Peace of Paris of 1763, the British had undisputed claim to the area west of the Appalachian Mountains.
+Following the Treaty of Paris in 1763, the British had an undisputed claim to the area west of the Appalachian Mountains.
 The people of Virginia did not like the British presence in their state.
-Also, the British did not want the Virginians to settle on any land west of the Appalachians, but the Virginians did not agree.
-Many white people were continuing to settle on lands west of the Appalachian Mountains and the Indians were harassing them.
+Additionally, the British did not want the Virginians to settle on any land west of the Appalachians, but the Virginians disagreed.
+Many white people were continuing to settle on lands west of the Appalachian Mountains, and the Indians were harassing them.

 The Shawnee leader, Cornstalk, had a loosely organized group of approximately 500 Indians waiting to attack Dunmore’s officers.
 In the early morning hours (October 10, 1774), the Indians crossed the Ohio River and attacked.
 The Battle of Point Pleasant lasted into the afternoon and was very intense.
 However, by the end of the day, the Indians were retreating to the north bank of the Ohio River in defeat.

 After the Battle of Point Pleasant, Dunmore marched his men north to the Shawnee villages.
-At this point, he was able to negotiate for peace.
+At this point, he was able to negotiate a peace agreement.
 As a result of Dunmore’s War, the Indians agreed to give up all of their white prisoners, restore all captured horses and other property, and not to hunt south of the Ohio River.
-Also, they were to allow boats on the Ohio River and not harass them.
-This opened up present day West Virginia and Kentucky for settlement.
+Additionally, they were to permit boats on the Ohio River and refrain from harassing them.
+This opened up present-day West Virginia and Kentucky for settlement.

-The Battle of Point Pleasant took place in present day Point Pleasant, Mason County, West Virginia, where the Kanawha River meets the Ohio River, about 45 miles northwest of Charleston, WV.
+The Battle of Point Pleasant took place in present-day Point Pleasant, Mason County, West Virginia, where the Kanawha River meets the Ohio River, about 45 miles northwest of Charleston, WV.
 It has been described as “the most desperate struggle ever waged between white men and Indians in America.”
-33 Indians were killed, and 75 white men were killed and 150 wounded.
+33 Indians were killed, 75 white men were killed, and 150 were wounded.

 The Revolutionary War